Our Mission is present theatre that

 WHO WE ARE

-It is also our goal to mentor aspiring young theatre students.
-Toward that end we have employed students from St. Edward's University, Texas State University, University of Texas, Huntington-Surrey Prep School, and Cedar Ridge High School in paid positions as part of our production staff.
+It has been our objective since day one to mentor aspiring young theatre students.
+Toward that end we have employed students from St. Edward's University, Texas State University, the University of Texas, Austin Community College, Huntington-Surrey Prep School, Round Rock High School and Cedar Ridge High School in paid positions as actors and/or part of our production staff.

 Craig has worked as a recording engineer and music producer since 1989, and is the resident sound designer at ZACH Theatre.
 At ZACH: Million Dollar Quartet; In The Heights; Lady Day at Emerson’s Bar and Grill; The Great Society; One Man, Two Guvnors; Sophisticated Ladies; Mothers and Sons; All the Way; Peter and the Starcatcher; A Christmas Carol; The King and I; The Who’s Tommy; Vanya and Sonia and Masha and Spike; The Gospel at Colonus; A Christmas Story; Les Misérables; Rent; Metamorphoses; and many others.
-Regional: Freud's Last Session, The Price, The Herd, and Prodigal Son for Jarrott Productions.
+Regional: Freud's Last Session, The Price, The Herd, Prodigal Son, The Father, Significant Other, For Peter Pan on Her 70th Birthday, The Children, Admissions, The Niceties, The Speaker Speaks, The Frog Prince, A Portrait of My Mother, Lifespan of a Fact, Pet Dick, The Pact, The Sound Inside and Mother of the Maid all for Jarrott Productions.

 CARLO LORENZO GARCIA

 JENNIFER A. ANDERSON*